micrology/prsm/doc/help.md

 You can copy selected factors to the clipboard and then paste them into either the same map (to duplicate them) or into another map in another browser window or tab.

 To copy, first select the factors that you want copied (a long press on the factors).
-Then hold down the Command or CTRL key and type C.  If you copy more than one factor, all the links that go between the selected factors get copied too.
+Then hold down the Command &#8984; or CTRL &#8963;key and type C.  If you copy more than one factor, all the links that go between the selected factors get copied too.

-If you want to copy these factors and links into a new map, open a new tab in your browser, go to [https://prsm.uk/prism.html](https://prsm.uk/prism.html), click on the map and type Command/CTRL P.  Or to duplicate the factors in the same map, just type Command/CTRL P.
+If you want to copy these factors and links into a new map, open a new tab in your browser, go to [https://prsm.uk/prism.html](https://prsm.uk/prism.html), click on the map and type &#8984;P or &#8963;P.  Or to duplicate the factors in the same map, just type &#8984;P or &#8963;P.

 ### Formatting factors and links